Search results for

 Price: Free /In-app purchases ($0.99 – $16.99 per item)

 AlarmMon is a decent alarm clock app.
 It does the basics, and you can set multiple alarms if needed.
 In addition, you can set the alarm tone and snooze instructions.
 However, there are some extras with this one.
-You get some cartoon characters to help you get out of bed, along with some small challenges that stimulate your neurons so that you don’t sleep.
+You get some cartoon characters to help you get out of bed and some minor challenges that stimulate your neurons so you don’t sleep.
 The app is free, and you can download extras for a price.

 Alarmy